learn-co-curriculum/react-hooks-forms-abstraction/README.md

 ```

 Since our initial state is an _object_, we have to copy all the key/value pairs
-from the current version of that object into our new state &mdash; that's what
+from the current version of that object into our new state — that's what
 this spread operator here is doing:

 ```js